noryev/verify_data_linux/README.md

 ## Verify Data on Linux using IPFS and IPNS

 This is a small application to save and verify data using IPFS and IPNS to prove that the data is authentic.
+This application is built on Electron.

 A small feature to view the DAG would be a start in figuring out how to format information to our users.